don-bski/WrkFile2Mid/Syxmidi/README.md

 (sysex) data between a computer and MIDI device.
 The primary feature of syxmidi is the ability to insert a user specified time delay in the sysex byte transmissions.
 This effectively throttles the data rate for computer to MIDI device sysex transfers.
 Throttle rates are typically in the range of 0 to 500 microseconds per byte.
-Use `syxmidi -h` to display the program usage text.

 Older MIDI devices may require a slower transmission rate due to their inability to keep pace with modern computer data rates.
 Though MIDI devices all comply with the